maim-lain/haremhotel/walkthrough.md

 Day | Time | Location
 :---: | :---: | :---:
  | Morning | Your room
-- When you upgrade the hotel and add the 2nd floor the Android joins the hotel
+- When you buy the 2nd floor upgrade the Android joins the hotel

 <br>